 One of the dangers of substance abuse is developing a tolerance level.
 In effect, your body becomes unable to function without the drug you use or the alcohol you drink.

-It can even happen with prescription medications, such as sedating drugs in the benzodiazepine family like Valium and Xanax.
+It can even happen with prescription medications like sedating drugs in the benzodiazepine family like Valium and Xanax.
 Your body will respond when you cease drinking or using your drug of choice.
-It’s at that point that you start experiencing withdrawal symptoms, which can range from mild to severe.
+At that point, you start experiencing withdrawal symptoms, which can range from mild to severe.

 Examples of drug-related withdrawal symptoms can include:

 - Disrupted sleep

 It is almost impossible to stop using drugs or alcohol once you build up a physical dependence.
 The best option is to enroll in a professional treatment facility.

 You may notice the words “addiction” and “physical dependence” used interchangeably.
 While they are closely related, they are not the same thing.

 Addiction occurs when you’re unable to stop drinking or using a drug and results in work, friendships, school, or family problems.
 But it doesn’t necessarily always involve developing physical dependence.

 There are several examples of drugs that can create dependence but not addiction.
 Medications in the corticosteroid family, for instance, used to control inflammation, have been shown to produce withdrawal symptoms without triggering the problems of a substance-use disorder.
 Certain antidepressants such as Paxil also show the same properties.

 The distinction between addiction and the signs of physical dependence has been noted over the past decade.
 Addiction was redefined to focus on factors such as compulsive use, continuing to abuse substances even when problems occur, and ordering your life around a drug or drink of alcohol.